carolinashort/MyNerve/README.md

 Carolina is a designer from Buenos Aires; after 30 years of working as a professional designer in the industry, and part-time teaching experience in Argentina, Germany, and New Zealand, took a full-time academic position at the University of Waikato <https://profiles.waikato.ac.nz/carolina.short/about>.

-## Building

-Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.

-If you want to build fonts manually on your own computer:

-* `make build` will produce font files.
-* `make test` will run [FontBakery](https://github.com/googlefonts/fontbakery)'s quality assurance tests.
-* `make proof` will generate HTML proof files.

-The proof files and QA tests are also available automatically via GitHub Actions - look at https://carolinashort.github.io/MyNerve.

-## Changelog

-When you update your font (new version or new release), please report all notable changes here, with a date.
-[Font Versioning](https://github.com/googlefonts/gf-docs/tree/main/Spec#font-versioning) is based on semver.
-Changelog example:

-**26 May 2021.
-Version 2.13**
-- MAJOR Font turned to a variable font.
-- SIGNIFICANT New Stylistic sets added.

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at https://scripts.sil.org/OFL

-## Repository Layout

-This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the Google Fonts workflow.